Director of Genomics Facility

 From 2008 until August 2017 he worked at the world renowned Wellcome Trust Sanger Institute in Hinxton, near Cambridge, and was a member of the 1000 Genomes Project Consortiums and the gorilla sequencing team that published several high profile papers.
 His research focuses on human population and evolutionary genomics and over the past decade he has analyzed DNA variation in worldwide ethnic and linguistic groups in order to understand their origins and relatedness.
 He continues to maintain his interest in South Asian population genetics and high-altitude adaptation in the Himalayas.
 At Monash University Malaysia he is developing projects in evolutionary and disease genomics.
 The aim is to analyze DNA variations in humans and other species to ascertain their origins, migration patterns, and improve our understanding of genetic factors involved in the host pathogen interactions.

-In May 2019, Associate Professor Qasim Ayub was appointed as the Deputy Head of School (Research) for the School of Science, Monash University Malaysia.
+In May 2019, Dr. Qasim Ayub was appointed as the Deputy Head of School (Research) for the School of Science, Monash University Malaysia.
+In July 2021, he was promoted to Professor.

 Senior Technical Officer